Kauzok/AmpV2/README.md

 ## Amp
 - WIP Amp, a melee/range hybrid who fights with electromagnetic attacks.
 Original name battlemage, will adjust other name tokens later.
+Need to update for survivors of the void.

 ## Skills To Do
 - Stormblade